CU-ESIIL/OLC_hackathon_groupE/docs/index.md

     [Edit the team page in Markdown](https://github.com/CU-ESIIL/hackathon_group_OASIS/edit/main/docs/index.md){ .md-button target="_blank" rel="noopener" }

-What contaminants are exposed to participants inside a sweat lodge when a certain type of rock is used?
+What possible contaminants are exposed to participants inside a sweat lodge?
+The type of rock that is used in a sweat can have differing effects when the combination of heat and water are used.

 ![Team hero image](assets/hero/hero.png)